larioscn/IDS6938-SimulationTechniques/Homework2/Readme.md

 The following were selected for random number engines: Sobol, Mersenne, Knuth B, Ranlux, and Min Std.

 Histogram plots were used to measure the frequency count between the values 0-100 for each random engine.
-These plots exemplify that all random number engines construct similar uniform distributions as shown through the means and standard deviations of each plot.
-Using a Spearman RHO, there is a weak correlation between the values due to the uniformity of the distribution.
+These plots exemplify that all random number engines construct similar uniform discrete distributions as shown through the means and standard deviations of each plot.
+Using a Spearman RHO (two-tailed) there is a weak correlation between the values due to the uniformity of the distribution.
 Finally, a Chi-Square was used to test all random number engines with their frequency count for the values 0-100.
 There was a significance shown with all random engines, indicating that they are all showing a similar relationship between the values 0-100 and the frequency counts for each value.

 1) Sobol